Political Analysis: The Concept

 11. Pluralist Model:

 The pluralist model argues that power is dispersed among various interest groups that compete for influence in the political system.
-This model emphasizes the role of interest groups, lobbying and public opinion in shaping political outcomes.
+This model emphasizes the role of interest groups, lobbying, and public opinion in shaping political outcomes.

 12. Marxist Model: